Viridiraptoridae: Morphology and behavior

 There are several mitochondria scattered throughout cell, slightly elongate.
 There are spherical extrusomes, around 0.5 μm in diameter, directly beneath plasma membrane, but not seen in the pseudopodia.
 Several contractile vacuoles appear in the periphery, measuring usually less than 2 μm in diameter.

 The flagella are naked, heterodynamic (= with different movement each), and arise very close to each other in a slightly acute angle or a right angle.
 The cells glide only on their posterior flagellum, which is mostly longer than the anterior flagellum.
 While gliding, the cell body does not attach to the substrate.
 The flapping motion of the anterior flagellum often causes motions of the cell body while gliding (such as rotating, jiggling or vibrating).
 The cells can perform a fluttering swimming locomotion to some extent; this involves both flagella.

 Ecology

 Actinotaenium cells perforated by an Orciraptor.

 Viridiraptoridae are heterotrophic protists that feed by phagocytosis on live and dead eukaryotic cells.
 They are capable of degrading the cell wall of their prey to feed exclusively on the protoplast material (as seen in certain green algae; see image).
 They are not bacterivorous.
 They propagate by binary fission.
 No plasmodia have been observed.
 They inhabit freshwater-fed ecosystems.

 Classification

+They were proposed as glissomonads.
+Later, other authors suggested that it should be classified outside of glissomonads and even could be related to family Pseudosporidae and should be in order Pseudosporida along with Clade Y. They are generally considered glissomonads.

 Two genera, both monotypic (with one species each), comprise the family: